Divorce in Idaho (2026)

 - Irreconcilable differences: The relationship between the spouses has broken down to the point where the legitimate objects of matrimony have been destroyed and there is no reasonable likelihood of reconciliation (no-fault).

-- Willful neglect: One spouse has willfully neglected to provide the necessities of life.
+- Willful neglect: Failure to provide the necessities of life.

-- Permanent insanity: One spouse has been diagnosed with permanent insanity, confirmed by the testimony of qualified medical professionals.
+- Permanent insanity: Confirmed by testimony of qualified medical professionals.

-- Living separate and apart: The parties have lived separate and apart without cohabitation for a period of five or more years.
+- Living separate and apart: The parties have lived separate and apart without cohabitation for five or more years.

 Most Idaho divorces are filed on the no-fault ground of irreconcilable differences.
-Fault grounds may be relevant in cases where one party seeks a more favorable outcome on maintenance or property division.
+However, fault grounds remain relevant because they can influence the court’s decisions on spousal maintenance and, in some circumstances, property division.

 Community Property Division